exercism/v3/languages/go/exercises/concept/comments/.docs/introduction.md

 golint weather.go
 ```

-To use this command globally, make sure that `golint` is in your $PATH.
+To use `golint` command globally, make sure that it is in your $PATH.

 [godoc]: https://blog.golang.org/godoc